 One of the most remarkable aspects of the Silken Windhound is their versatility in participating in various activities.
 They excel in sports such as lure coursing, agility, and obedience, showcasing their athletic prowess and quick learning abilities.

 Silken Windhound Breed Specifics

 The Silken Windhound typically stands between 18 to 24 inches at the shoulder and weighs between 25 to 55 pounds, with females being slightly smaller than males.
 Their coat is smooth, silky, and can be either straight or slightly wavy.
 This breed comes in a diverse range of colors and patterns, including solid, brindle, and sable, with or without white markings.

 Silken Windhounds have a life expectancy of 12 to 15 years, which is relatively long for a dog of their size.
-They are generally healthy dogs, but like all breeds, they can be prone to certain health issues, including hip dysplasia, heart problems, and eye conditions.
+They are generally healthy dogs, but like all breeds, health issues can happen.
 Regular veterinary check-ups and screening tests can help prevent or detect these issues early on.

 This breed is relatively low maintenance when it comes to grooming, but their silky coat does require regular brushing to prevent matting and tangling.
 They also benefit from occasional baths to keep their coat looking and feeling its best.

 The Silken Windhound's origins can be traced back to the early 1980s when a breeder named Francie Stull sought to create a new breed that combined the grace and athleticism of sighthounds with a luxurious, silky coat.
 Stull crossed Borzoi and Whippet dogs to produce the first Silken Windhounds, and additional breeds, such as the Sheltie, were later introduced to refine the breed's appearance and temperament.